mozilla/fxa-content-server/docs/pairing-architecture.md

 ## Pairing Flow Architecture

+To allow users to quickly connect a mobile browser to Firefox Sync, without having to type their password, by pairing with an authenticated Firefox profile on their PC via scanning a QR code.
+See the [Project Plan Document](https://docs.google.com/document/d/1mFf0sfEK8o1csXLeyK1x4GS9SUMIq4q8bu25LiydPew/edit#) for more information.

 The Desktop and Mobile devices will not communicate directly, because we cannot assume that they will be on the same network and because this is difficult to achieve from web content.
 Instead, they will exchange encrypted messages via websocket to a lightweight "channel server" service which can relay messages back and forth:

 ![](images/pairing-flow1.png)